LEADSAFE Erie County

 Certain neighborhoods in these zip codes are identified to receive a concentrated intervention.
-These neighborhoods are called “areas of high risk” and are identified by the Erie County Commissioner of Health based upon established guidelines in the New York State Health Manual.
+These neighborhoods are called “areas of high risk” and are designated as such by the Erie County Commissioner of Health, based upon established guidelines in the New York State Health Manual.

-Each home in the “area of high risk” receives a full exterior inspection, and in some cases, an interior inspection and lead education visit for the occupant.
-Repairs must be made to any lead hazards identified.
+Each home in the “area of high risk” receives a full exterior inspection, and in some cases, an interior inspection and a lead education visit for the occupant.
+Repairs must be made to any identified lead hazards.

-- Anyone (property owners, tenants, and landlords) living or owning property in the program zip codes
+- Anyone (property owners, tenants, and landlords) living or owning property in the program's target zip codes

 - 1, 2, or 3 family homes that were built before 1978;